Skip to main content

 ctx.eventThe trigger event data

-If any step fails (non-zero exit code or thrown error), the workflow run is marked as failed and subsequent steps are skipped.
+If any task fails (non-zero exit code or thrown error), the workflow run is marked as failed and subsequent tasks are skipped.
 The commit status on the associated change is set to failure.

 Secrets & Variables